rztiwari/tradeAssignment/README.md

 # Trade Assignment

 ## Steps to setup the workspace:
-1. Make sure to have node version > 8 installed on the machine.
+1. Make sure to have node **version > 8** installed on the machine.
+The node installation can be found in the [guide](https://nodejs.org/en/download/).
 2. Clone/ Download the code from the repository (Refer [git clone](https://github.com/git-guides/git-clone) command)
 3. Install the code base using the command: **npm install**
 4. The code runs on a in-memory database (nano-SQL on SQLLite version).